drasi-project/drasi-core/readme.md

 ## Example

 In this scenario, we have a set of `vehicles` and a set of `zones` where vehicles can be.
-The conceptual data model in Drasi is a labeled property graph, so we will add the vehicles and zones and nodes in the graph and we will connect them with a `LOCATED_IN` relationship.
+The conceptual data model in Drasi is a labeled property graph, so we will add the vehicles and zones as nodes in the graph and we will connect them with a `LOCATED_IN` relationship.

 We will create one continuous query, to monitor the vehicles in the `Parking Lot` zone.